rune/rune/docs/blog/2024-07-11-web-game-performance-optimization.md

   <meta property="og:title" content="Web Game Performance Optimization"/>
 </head>

-Dusk is a platform for publishing web games to millions of players, and we love every game that a developer builds on it.
+Rune is a platform for publishing web games to millions of players, and we love every game that a developer builds on it.
 One of the more difficult parts about distributing web games is the number of types of devices the game will end up running on.
 If you are building web games for the desktop then performance is often not a factor.
 Web games tend towards being more simple visually than traditional desktop or console games and as such the super powered machines that most desktop players have don’t struggle with even non-optimized code.
 This is great for artistic and creative approaches to building games, developers can simply focus on making the game exactly the way they want it, in the easiest way for them.

 However, it’s different when you start considering mobile devices.
-Here at Dusk we have a large player base which also means a huge variation in end user devices.
+Here at Rune we have a large player base which also means a huge variation in end user devices.
 If you’re trying to be inclusive and accessible in your game dev, which I know most of us are, you need to be making it possible for older devices to play your games (think developing nations and young people).
 Here’s some stats on the version of devices we see in our player base.

 ![](/img/blog/callouts/version-distribution.png)